seek-oss/renovate-config-seek/CONTRIBUTING.md

 Hi there, thanks for checking out our repo!

-Rynovate is a set of [shareable Renovate config presets] that we use at SEEK.
+renovate-config-seek is a set of [shareable Renovate config presets] that we use at SEEK.
 While third-party contributions are certainly welcome, this project is entirely driven by our internal requirements.